luslab/oz-bulk-rnaseq/D. Alignment.md

 Both formats contain information:
 - Span: start & end coordinates
 - Hierarchy: feature belongs to another feature e.g. exon to a transcript
-- Value: at a spsecific coordinate
+- Value: at a sapsecific coordinate
 - Annotation: feature X is also characterised by Y & Z

 2 types of genome formats exist: